webrecorder/wabac.js/README.md

 **wabac.js** is a core part of <img src="https://raw.githubusercontent.com/webrecorder/replayweb.page/refs/heads/main/favicons/icon-192.png" width="24" height="24"> [ReplayWeb.page](https://replayweb.page).

-With 2.20.0 release, wabac.js is actually fully TypeScript based.
+With 2.20.0 release, wabac.js is written fully in TypeScript.

 This library provides the 'server-side' portion for web archive replay, and an API for managing web archive collections, and is designed to be run as service worker (or web worker).
 The system handles URL rewriting and preparing web archive